 Learning Notation: Dynamics

-Learning some basic concepts of dynamics and tempo will allow you better access to involve children in music listening and making.
+Learning basic concepts such as dynamics and tempo will better equip you to involve children in more nuanced music making and listening.

 The two basic dynamic indications in music are: